eyeonus/Trade-Dangerous/README.txt

 ==============================================================================

-TradeDangerous is set of powerful trading tools for Elite Dangerous, organized around one of the most powerful trade run optimizers available.
+TradeDangerous is set of powerful trading tools for Elite Dangerous, organized around one of the most powerful trade run optimizers (TRO) available.

 The TRO is a heavy hitter that can calculate complex routes with multiple- stops while taking into account the profits you make along the route.

-The price data in TradeDangerous is either manually entered (by your) or crowd sources (e.g. http://www.davek.com.au/td).
+The price data in TradeDangerous is either manually entered (by you) or crowd sourced (e.g. http://www.davek.com.au/td).

 == What can it do for me?